 All this is an evolutionary process towards media paracosms.

 Broccoli proved a character can basically live forever, Lucas proved paracosms exist, and Marvel is doing it.
 Now every content producer is diving in.

 What would a Fleming Paracosm look like?
 Who are the other superspies ready to serve Queen and country?
 Well, there are all the other Double O’s in waiting, each one unique in personality, skill set and backstory.
 When 007 sat in at a briefing during Thunderball, with all the other 00 agents, there was Eon’s Paracosm.

 The need to pump out the same old movie is eliminated.
 MGM/Sony can do what Disney is doing with Star Wars, pump out spin-off movies between the main story arc.
 Instead of trying to please all audiences at once, they can explore, take risks, target different markets, and expand the fan base, without endangering the main canon established by Ian Fleming.

-You can set one back it the 60’s, The Man from U.N.C.L.E (2015) style, revisit the Connery era.
+You can set one back in the ’60s, The Man from U.N.C.L.E (2015) style, and revisit the Connery era.
 Guy Ritchie’s U.N.C.L.E really worked in my opinion, and when you consider Fleming created Napoleon Solo, there is no reason why MGM/Sony can’t do something similar.